-For 500 years, the most enduring – and endearing – residents of the Outer Banks, the wild Colonial Spanish Mustangs, have called this sliver of land between sound and sea home.
+For more than 500 years, the most enduring – and endearing – residents of the Outer Banks, the wild Colonial Spanish Mustangs, have called this sliver of land between sound and sea home.

 Today, you’ll find the largest herds of feral horses at the extreme ends of the Outer Banks.
-Corolla, to the north, and Shackleford Banks, the southernmost of the barrier-island chain, have herds of around 120 stallions, mares and foals that call their beaches and dunes home.
+Corolla, to the north, and Shackleford Banks, the southernmost of the barrier-island chain, have herds of about 100 stallions, mares and foals that call their beaches and dunes home.
 A smaller, more domesticated herd lives on Ocracoke Island.

 The Corolla Wild Horse Fund (CWHF) has managed and protected the herd and its habitat since 1989.
-From its office near the Currituck Beach Lighthouse in Old Corolla Village, the CWHF offers children’s programs on the Colonial Spanish horses, as well as an interactive museum and store.
-Members of the CWHF can accompany the herd manager on a ride-along for a day of stunning photo opportunities and insight into the herd from someone who knows the herd intimately.
+From its office, the CWHF offers children’s programs on the Colonial Spanish horses, as well as an interactive museum and store.

 You can also rent a Jeep and drive on the beach into the Currituck National Wildlife Refuge on a self-guided tour.
 Or, instead, rely on experienced off-road drivers and arrange a tour through one of the outfitters in Corolla.
-Wild Horse Adventure Tours offers 2-hour family expeditions into the heart of the horse’s territory for groups of two to 14.
-Corolla Wild Horse Tours also offers 2-hour tours for groups with guides certified by the CWHF.
+Wild Horse Adventure Tours offers two-hour family expeditions into the heart of the horse’s territory for groups of two to 13.
+Corolla Wild Horse Tours also offers two-hour group tours with knowledgeable guides.

 Guided tours, and ferries to Shackleford Banks, are available in Beaufort through Shackleford Wild Horse & Shelling Safari.
-Tours are two hours, and ferries return to the mainland every hour during the afternoon, so you're free to spend the day exploring the beach, photographing the horses or gathering some of the best shells on the Carolina coast.
+Tours are three hours, and ferries return to the mainland periodically during the afternoon, so you're free to spend the day exploring the beach, photographing the horses or gathering some of the best shells on the Carolina coast.
 Don’t forget to bring your hat, sun block and plenty of water for your trip to Shackleford Banks.

 The Foundation for Shackleford Horses (FSH) is a nonprofit group dedicated to preserving the horses and their habitat as one of North Carolina’s ecological and cultural treasures.
 It funds herd management plans, genetics research, health studies and more.
 Through its solo efforts and work with other conservation groups and the National Park Service, FSH is ensuring a safe and healthy future for the Shackleford Banks wild horses.